juxor/afaq/markdown/secI5.md

 a social revolution will take place in these vast metropolises and so we have to take them into account in our discussion.

+Thus the issue of size would determine when a new level of confederation would be needed.
+A town or village of several thousand people could be organised around the basic level of the commune and it may be that a libertarian socialist society would probably form another level of confederation once this level has been reached.
+Such units of confederation would, as noted above, include urban districts within today's large cities, small cities, and rural districts composed of several nearby towns.
+The next level of confederation would, we can imagine, be dependent on the number of delegates required.
+After a certain number, the confederation assembly may became difficult to manage, so implying that another level of confederation is required.
+This would, undoubtedly, be the base for determining the scale and level of confederation, ensuring that any confederal assembly can actually manage its activities and remain under the control of lower levels.

+Combined with this consideration, we must also raise the issue of economies of scale.
+A given level of confederation may be required to make certain social and economic services efficient (we are thinking of economies of scale for such social needs as universities, hospitals, and cultural institutions).
+While every commune may have a doctor, nursery, local communal stores and small-scale workplaces, not all can have a university, hospital, factories and so forth.
+These would be organised on a wider level, so necessitating the appropriate confederation to exist to manage them.

+Moreover, face-to-face meetings of the whole population are impractical at this size.
+Therefore, the decision making body at this level would be the **confederal council,** which would consist of mandated, recallable, and rotating delegates from the neighbourhood assemblies.
+These delegates would co-ordinate policies which have been discussed and voted on by the neighbourhood assemblies, with the votes being summed across the district to determine district policy.
+The issues to be discussed by these confederal meetings/assemblies would be proposed by local communes, the confederal council would collate these proposals and submit them to the other communes in the confederation for discussion.
+Thus the flow of decision making would be from the bottom up, with the "lowest" bodies having the most power, particularly the power to formulate, suggest, correct and, if need be, reject decisions made at "higher" levels in the confederation.

+Ties between bioregions or larger territories based on the distribution of such things as geographically concentrated mineral deposits, climate dependent crops, and production facilities that are most efficient when concentrated in one area will unite communities confederally on the basis of common material needs as well as values.
+At the bioregional and higher levels of confederation, councils of mandated, recallable, and rotating delegates will co-ordinate policies at those levels, but such policies will still be subject to approval by the neighbourhood and community assemblies through their right to recall their delegates and revoke their decisions.

 In summary, the size and scale of confederations will depend on practical considerations, based on what people found were optimal sizes for their neighbourhood assemblies and the needs of co-operation between them, towns, cities, regions and so on.
 We cannot, and have no wish, to predict the development of a free society.
-Therefore the scale and levels of confederation will be decided by those actually creating an anarchist world although it is almost certain that levels of confederation would be dependent on the number of delegates required.
-After a certain number, the confederation assembly may became difficult to manage, so implying that another level of confederation is required.
-This would, undoubtedly, be the base for determining the scale and level of confederation, ensuring that any confederal assembly can actually manage its activities and remain under the control of lower levels.
+Therefore the scale and levels of confederation will be decided by those actually creating an anarchist world.
+All we can do is make a few suggestions of what seems likely.

-Finally, confederations are required to ensure solidarity can be expressed in the unlikely situation of local oppression.
-After all, history is full of local communities which have been oppressive to minorities within them (most obviously, the American South) and so confederation is required so that members of any such minority can appeal for help and mutual aid to end its domination.
-Equally, though, confederation is needed to ensure that local communes can experiment and try out new ideas without having to wait until the majority agree to it as would be required in a centralised system.

 Thus confederations of communes are required to co-ordinate joint activity and discuss common issues and interests.
-It is also required to protect individual, community and social freedom as well as allowing social experimentation and protecting the distinctiveness, dignity, freedom and self- management of communities and so society as a whole.
-Thus _"socialism is federalist"_ and _"true federalism, the political organisation of socialism, will be attained only when these popular grass-roots institutions [namely, _"communes, industrial and agricultural associations"_] are organised in progressive stages from the bottom up."_ [Bakunin, **Bakunin on Anarchism**,
+Confederation is also required to protect individual, community and social freedom, allow social experimentation and protect the distinctiveness, dignity, freedom and self-management of communities and so society as a whole.
+This is why _"socialism is federalist"_ and _"true federalism, the political organisation of socialism, will be attained only" _when_ "popular grass-roots institutions"_ like_ "communes, industrial and agricultural associations"_ are_ "organised in progressive stages from the bottom up."_ [**Bakunin on Anarchism**, p.
-p.
 402]

 ## I.5.3 Would confederations produce bureaucrats and politicians?